The Clear Edge

 What Would’ve Failed If Done Differently:

-• Building too early = wasted investment on the wrong infrastructure
+• Building too early means wasting investment on infrastructure you may not actually need.

-• Building without other optimizations = scaling inefficient operations
+• Building without other optimizations means you just scale inefficient operations.

 Time Investment: 4 weeks spread across the final 2 months.